Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 - I recommend we set up a detailed action plan to get us to the spot where this renewal is secured because we’re delivering the value needed from our partnership.

-“I’ve found customers are willing and even relieved to discuss this directly because our new environment is so unique, and they’re happy their partners understand this dynamic,” says Jordan.
+"Customers are often relieved to discuss this directly — they're happy their partners understand this dynamic," says Jordan.

-He adds, “As a word of caution: you may hear scarier updates than you anticipate, but you’ll at least get the opportunity to align with their priorities and to help them hit their goals so they can renew with you.”
+He adds, "You may hear scarier updates than you anticipate.
+But you'll get the chance to align on priorities and help them hit their goals so they can renew."

 4. Multithread

 “More valuable relationships within customer accounts lead to stickiness,” says Justine Wares, former CSM at UserGems.
-“Unfortunately, this stickiness is often compromised when the relationship is siloed during the initial purchase or onboarding process.”
+“Unfortunately, siloing the relationship during the initial purchase or onboarding process often undermines this stickiness.”

 Justine explains, “As a CSM, it’s our responsibility to find and build new relationships (aka multithread) within customer accounts to showcase our product’s value and increase stickiness.”